Offshore wind power in the United States: Experimental floating turbine projects

-North America's first floating wind turbine was the 20 kW Volturn US, which was lowered into the Penobscot River in Maine in 2013.
-It is a University of Maine project.
+North America's first floating wind turbine, a project from the University of Maine, was the 20 kW Volturn US that was lowered into the Penobscot River in Maine in 2013.
+Residents of Searsport, Maine, near the potential site, have expressed resistance to placement near their community.

-In May 2014, the United States Department of Energy chose an offshore wind projects to receive funding.
-Principle Power was planning a 30-MW WindFloat project in 2013 using 6-MW Siemens turbines in 366 m of water near Coos Bay, Oregon to be operational in 2017, but the project was cancelled as too costly.
-Interest has been renewed.
+In May 2014, the United States Department of Energy chose an offshore wind project to receive funding.
+Principle Power was planning a 30-MW WindFloat project in 2013 using 6-MW Siemens turbines in 366 m of water near Coos Bay, Oregon to be operational in 2017, but the project was cancelled as it was deemed too costly.
+Interest has since been renewed.